 After You’d Gone by Maggie O’Farrell

-I’ve already gone on about how much I loved O’Farrell’s later novel, The Vanishing Act of Esme Lennox in this blog post… and my affair continues!
+I’ve already gone on about how much I loved O’Farrell’s later novel, The Vanishing Act of Esme Lennox… and my affair continues!
 I think I’ve now got the full collection of her books, and the rate at which I devour them isn’t diminishing.
 Her first novel, After You’d Gone, follows the fall and family life of Alice, a young woman who is in a coma after purportedly attempting suicide.
 As usual, O’Farrell weaves tales of love and domestic disappointment without making it chick-litty in any way.
 This is a very modern, very readable romantic novel.

 Life: Great Short Stories by Women selected by Victoria Hislop